citp/privacy-policy-historical/f/fi/fin/findatopdoc.com.md

-> *The following text is extracted and transformed from the findatopdoc.com privacy policy that was archived on 2015-12-13.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151213044812id_/http%3A//findatopdoc.com/privacy-policy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the findatopdoc.com privacy policy that was archived on 2016-06-04.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160604214259id_/http%3A//findatopdoc.com/privacy-policy) for the most accurate reproduction.*

-#
+# Privacy Policy FindATopDoc | Best Local Doctor Reviews | Search and Book Appointments

 **FindaTopDoc Inc.**